yojoots/libbitcoin-system-wiki/Centralization-Risk.md

 [Transfer](Glossary#transfer) incurs [fees](Glossary#fee) which also requires a merchant to discount merchandise.
 If using a trusted intermediary to settle transfers off-[chain](Glossary#chain) reduces fees and thereby the discount, return on capital is increased.

 In a [low threat environment](Threat-Level-Paradox) the merchant has diminished financial incentive to subsidize Bitcoin security.
+As the [cost of alternatives](https://en.wikipedia.org/wiki/Foreign_exchange_controls) increases the discount becomes an unavoidable expense.
+At this point the customer decides the pay a higher price or the business closes.